caspartse/python-translate/README.md

 ---
 Jul 31, 2017

-* "webonly" will be turn on when "service" is given
+* "webonly" will be enabled while "service" is given
 * update vocabulary.db and spell-checker word lists

 v0.1.1